Family Food on the Table

 That doesn’t mean you should never buy the store-bought kind to have on hand, but I think once you see how easy it is to make yourself, you’ll be hooked!

-– Use it to substitute for cooked white or brown rice in most recipes.
+- Use it to substitute for cooked white or brown rice in most recipes.
 It’s great for any chicken or pork recipes with a sauce that needs to be soaked up.
+(Such as this jalapeño cheddar chicken.)

-– Make cauliflower fried rice!
-(Check out my quick and easy cauliflower fried rice with chicken – ready in 20 minutes!)
+- Make cauliflower fried rice.
+(Check out my quick and easy cauliflower fried rice with chicken - ready in 20 minutes!)

 – Use it as a base for a healthy, low-carb “grain” bowl.
 Add your favorite veggies, a protein, and a dressing or sauce for a yummy lunch.